kadamwhite/wordbone-pressback/README.md

 1. [Step By Step from WordPress & jQuery to WordPress & Backbone](https://github.com/kadamwhite/wcchi-demo#readme)
   * A repository demonstrating how to refactor a jQuery theme component to leverage Backbone.js for structure and eventing
 2. [TodoMVC Theme](TodoMVC)
-  * The [Backbone.js example](http://todomvc.com/architecture-examples/backbone/) from [TodoMVC](http://todomvc.com), re-envisioned as a WordPress theme
+  * The [Backbone.js example](http://todomvc.com/architecture-examples/backbone/) from [TodoMVC](http://todomvc.com), re-envisioned as a WordPress theme (note: Still a WIP, ideally this would [sync to-do's to the WP database](https://github.com/kadamwhite/wordbone-pressback/issues/1))
 3. [TwentyFuture Theme](TwentyFuture)
   * The [Twenty Twelve](http://twentytwelvedemo.wordpress.com/) default theme, abused to render its post content using Backbone views.
 4. [PostListr](PostListr)